 In short, Alaska is one of those “bucket list” destinations that just doesn’t have an equivalent.
 It has to be seen to be believed.

 That’s also where taking a cruise offers a better experience than a traditional vacation.

 Unlike places in the continental United States, much of Alaska is not easily accessible via car.
 That means seeing multiple locations — even if they are relatively close to each other — often means traveling by plane or boat.

 With a cruise, you have the ability to easily travel between different ports of call, allowing you to see much more in a short time.
-And with a cruise, you’re also able to get up close to the scenery.
+Being on the water, you’re also able to get up close to the scenery.

 Most cruises in the Caribbean are in port for the day, and then head to sea each evening — meaning there isn’t much to see in between.
 In Alaska, even when you’re sailing, there’s still plenty to experience.
 The Inside Passage, which is the inner route that takes you all around the southeast of Alaska, takes you right next to the stunning landscape all day long.

 In other words, if you’ve ever wanted to experience the state, there is no better way to do it than by cruise ship.

 The Atmosphere on Board